sivaranjani-mspluto/814723104154/README.md

 | GET | `/api/notifications/priority` | Get top 10 priority notifications |

 Priority is calculated based on notification type weight (Placement > Result > Event) and recency.

-## NOTES
-- This submission covers the Backend Track only (Stages 6).
-Stage 7 frontend is not included.